nats-io/nats-site/content/blog/new-per-subject-discard-policy.md

 While it is outside the subject of this blog, I still want to mention that JetStream also has a 'compare and set' functionality (using the `nats.ExpectLastSequence()` publish option) which can be used to implement an equivalent to `update` in SQL.

 ## How does it work?
-The ability to strictly and consistently enforce this limit (a key attribute for our use case) is possible because a fundamental differences between JetStream and distributed log streaming systems: JetStream is 'subject-based addressing aware', it allows you to capture messages on multiple subjects into a single stream, rather than having a hard equivalency of exactly one topic per stream.
-Of course Kafka and other streaming systems also allow the publishing application to provide a 'key' field along with the message being published to a topic, but the key really meant to be only used for distribution (partitioning) purposes.
-But that is not the same thing as having the key(s) in the subject and then being able to use subject-based server-side (indexed) filtering consumers of the messages in a stream
+The ability to strictly and consistently enforce this limit (a key attribute for our use case) is possible because of a fundamental difference between JetStream and distributed log streaming systems: JetStream is 'subject-based addressing aware', it allows you to capture messages on multiple subjects into a single stream, rather than having a hard equivalency of exactly one topic per stream.
+Of course Kafka and other streaming systems also allow the publishing application to provide a 'key' field along with the message being published to a topic, but the key is really meant to be only used for distribution (partitioning) purposes.
+But that is not the same thing as having the key(s) in the subject and then being able to use subject-based server-side (indexed) filtering consumers of the messages in a stream.

 ### Doesn't Kafka do this also?
-And indeed, if you know your Kafka, this may look to you just like the 'keep at least one message per key' log compaction feature, but there is a big difference: JS is 'exactly *n*' maximum number of messages per subject while log compaction only ensures that you will have 'at least 1' message per key.
+And indeed, if you know your Kafka, this may look to you just like the 'keep at least one message per key' log compaction feature, but there is a big difference: JetStream is 'exactly *n*' maximum number of messages per subject while log compaction only ensures that you will have 'at least 1' message per key.

 Besides the potential inefficiency (i.e. having to scan the whole to be sure to get the latest message for a specific key in the last message cache) you will not be able to use a distributed log streaming to enforce a strict per key limit, and to signal the client application publishing a message immediately when the publication would break the limit.
-This why there is no concept of a `new` discard policy in distributed log streaming systems, they are designed and designed and meant for always accepting new messages or block until they can.
+This is why there is no concept of a `new` discard policy in distributed log streaming systems, they are designed and designed and meant for always accepting new messages or block until they can.

 ## How do I play with it?
-Congratulations, you have now reached the practical exercise walk through part of this blog and test this for yourself using the `nats` CLI tool!
+Congratulations, you have now reached the practical exercise walk through part of this blog and you can test this for yourself using the `nats` CLI tool!

-Pre-requisite is access to a JS-enabled NATS service infrastructure (e.g. running `nats-server -js` locally) and having the `nats` CLI context pointing to it.
+Prerequisite is access to a JetStream-enabled NATS service infrastructure (e.g. running `nats-server -js` locally) and having the `nats` CLI context pointing to it.

 First let's create the stream:
 ```
 nats stream add dedup --discard-per-subject
 ```
-Apecify a subject filter of your choice, it needs to have at least one `*` (or a `>`) wildcard for the subject token(s) where the unique id is located.
+Specify a subject filter of your choice, it needs to have at least one `*` (or a `>`) wildcard for the subject token(s) where the unique id is located.
 In this example `foo.*`.

 You can select what you want for the other parameters, or just hit return to use the defaults, as long as you set the "Per subject Messages Limit" to `1`, and the stream's discard policy to `new` (as this new discard per subject is not relevant to the `old` stream discard policy).
 ```